ContainerSolutions/k8s-deployment-strategies/README.md

 ```

-## Vizualising using Prometheus and Grafana
+## Visualizing using Prometheus and Grafana

 The following steps describe how to setup Prometheus and Grafana to visualize
 the progress and performance of a deployment.